How to Request a Background Check

 - Have campers/participants who are minors (under the age of 18) and are not employees of UT Austin.

-Human Resource Services can help verify your applicant’s employment history and education.
-To request this service, the hiring department should create a request in the Background Check Administration (BCA) and fax a Background Check Request for Education and Employment Verification form to Human Resource Services.
+Human Resources can help verify your applicant’s employment history and education.
+To request this service, the hiring department should create a request in the Background Check Administration (BCA) and fax a Background Check Request for Education and Employment Verification form to Human Resources.
 Indicate on the request form which verification is needed.
 Employment Verification includes verification of employment dates, title, and salary information at up to three previous employers (within the past seven years).
 Education Verification checks the highest degree, highest level of education, or licensure/certification.
 The cost of verifying education and employment information will be the vendor’s standard rate plus any fees charged by the agencies who provide the information.

 - Education and Employment $35.00